 Part of a set.
 See all set records

 Overall: 90 cm (35 7/16 in.)

 Gift of J. H. Wade 1924.1017

-This ancient statue depicts the mythical god Apollo, identified by the fragmented remains of his kithara, a stringed instrument used by poets and musicians in ancient Greece.
-The kithara decorated with griffins and the swan it rests upon signify Apollo’s role as the god of music and leader of the Muses.
+This ancient statue depicts the Greek god Apollo, identified by his youthful body and the fragmentary remains of his kithara, a type of lyre (or stringed instrument) used by poets and musicians in ancient Greece.
+Both the kithara, decorated with griffins, and the swan upon which it rests (atop a triangular column), signify Apollo’s roles as the god of music and leader of the Muses.
 Beloved by the Muses for their song, swans were considered sacred to Apollo because he gave them the gift of prophecy.
 Swans sing a glorious song before they die, knowing they will soon return to Apollo to be reborn.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.